Getting started with Google Drive

 Reedies moving on from Reed may want to export their entire drive as their account will be closing.
 For this, we recommend using Google's takeout feature, to export your data.
 For more information on this see our Moving On From Reed page.

-Our recommended program is Google File Stream.
-The File Stream client allows you to select files and folders from your google drive which you can sync to your computer and from there you can access and work on them directly.
-Changes are saved auomatically to your Drive and Google will update your files with your new edits whenever you have internet access.
+You can use Google's Drive for Desktop to access Google Drive files on your computer.
+The Drive for Desktop client allows you to save specific files and folders offline, including shared drives, so that you can access them and work on them from your desktop computer.
+Changes are saved automatically to your Drive and Google will update your files with your new edits whenever you have internet access.